Megan Fox reportedly 'blindsided' by split from baby daddy Machine Gun Kelly | Pulse Nigeria

 Another source told the outlet that the pair are likely to reconcile despite their differences, "They love each other but don't have compatible personalities.
 They're both hot-heads, dramatic and stubborn.
 When they're good together, they're great," said that source, adding, "They will very likely get back together.
 They've split in the past and then worked things out."

-Their recent split came as a surprise to fans as well, as it came merely weeks after Fox announced her pregnancy on Instagram.
-On November 12, 2024, to announce the happy news.
+Their recent split came as a surprise to fans as well, as it came mere weeks after Fox announced her pregnancy on Instagram.
+On November 12, 2024, she took to the platform to announce the happy news.
 She posted a picture from her maternity shoot cradling her baby bump while covered in black liquid, tagging Kelly in the photo.
 The second picture showed her positive pregnancy home test in her hand.

 Her caption read, "Nothing is ever really lost.
 Welcome back," a nod to MGK's song last November about his and Fox's past pregnancy loss.